travel wishlist: why you should visit Bergamo

 Bergamo’s traditional food and wine are by themselves worth the visit.
-My favourite dish, which I strongly suggest you try, is casoncelli.
-Also, you should try the real polenta, which can be eaten together with meat, ragout, mushrooms or, in the taragna version, with cheese inside (my favorite).
+My favorite dish, which I strongly suggest you try, is casoncelli.
+Also, you should try the real polenta, which can be eaten together with meat, ragout, mushrooms, or in the taragna version, with cheese inside (my favorite).
 In Bergamo, you will also find really good meat and cheese.
 Did you know that Bergamo is recognized by Unesco for its cheese production?
 And if you want some dessert, we also have a good variety.
-I suggest you try Polenta e Osei, a sugary version of polenta, and the Donizetti cake, especially with tea in the afternoon in autumn and winter time.
+I suggest you try Polenta e Osei, a sugary version of polenta, and the Donizetti cake, especially with tea in the afternoon in autumn and wintertime.

 During summer, you should try the real stracciatella ice cream where it was created for the first time, at La Marianna, in the upper part of the city.
-You can reach it by feet or with the line 1 of the bus (final stop – Colle Aperto).
+You can reach it on foot or in line 1 of the bus (final stop – Colle Aperto).

 And, in case these are not enough, we also have:

-San Pellegrino is a really nice spot in the middle of Orobic prealps, where the famous S. Pellegrino water is produced.
-Walking down the main street you will find examples of liberty architecture, in particular the Grand Hotel and the Casinò.
-Recently, QC Terme opened a stunning wellness center and spa inside the famous Casinò: enjoy the relax of having a sauna surrounded by amazing mountains and then having an aperitivo under the magnificent ceilings of the Casinò.
+San Pellegrino is a really nice spot in the middle of Orobic Prealps, where the famous S. Pellegrino water is produced.
+Walking down the main street you will find examples of liberty architecture, in particular, the Grand Hotel and the Casinò.
+Recently, QC Terme opened a stunning wellness center and spa inside the famous Casinò: enjoy the relaxation of having a sauna surrounded by amazing mountains and then having an aperitivo under the magnificent ceilings of the Casinò.

 (personal hint: my favorite is the Chinotto steam bath!)

 In Bergamo we also have lakes.
 Amongst the most important we have Iseo lake, which divides Bergamo from Brescia and is famous for hosting Montisola, one of the biggest lake islands in Europe.
-The lake itself is a really nice spot to spend a Sunday afternoon, but you can also enjoy a lot of sport activities there, such as sailing, windsurfing and wakeboarding.
+The lake itself is a really nice spot to spend a Sunday afternoon, but you can also enjoy a lot of sports activities there, such as sailing, windsurfing, and wakeboarding.